Welcome to Psyche

 Run on a local validator (localnet)

-In a new terminal, run a validator with:
+In a new terminal, run the following command to:

 solana-test-validator

-And run a client to train the test model using:
+Then, in another terminal, run a client to train the test model and joining the run with name RUN_ID

 This will start a run to train a 1.1b parameter model with all the parallelism features enabled.
 For a more lightweight run to avoid OOM errors, or just to use your hardware less, (we see you 8gb VRAM cards!) there's also: